ElisaAnes/hello-world/README.md

 # hello-world
-Here we have my first project named hello-world
-I am studyng Eletronic enginnering in Ifsc - Florianopolis, and I am really Happy, because this is my first Intership in a Company named Expertise Solutions.
+("Here we have my first project named hello-world-\n") I am studyng Eletronic enginnering in Ifsc - Florianopolis, and I am really Happy, because this is my first Intership in a Company named Expertise Solutions.